anish2604/Buzz-Caller-Phonebook-Application/README.md

 # Buzz-Caller-Phonebook-Application
 This application uses the data structure "Singly Linked List".
-It performs operations such as Adding new contacts, Searching a contact, Modifying a contact and Deleting a contact.
+It performs operations such as:
+1. Adding new contacts.
+2. Searching a contact.
+3. Modifying a contact.
+4. Deleting a contact.